-Psychologists are experts in human behaviour, using science-based methods to study the factors that influence the way we think, feel, learn & behave.
-They work in a variety of settings & deal with everything from depression, anxiety and eating disorders to relationship problems & personal growth.
+Psychologists are experts in human behaviour, using science-based methods to study the factors that influence the way we think, feel, learn and behave.
+They work in a variety of settings and deal with everything from depression, anxiety and eating disorders to relationship problems and personal growth.

 Psychologist Amara Hurst assists people facing a broad range of emotional challenges including difficulties with anxiety, stress, self-esteem, depression and trauma.

-Clinical Psychologist & Psychoanalytic Psychotherapist, Mee Hee Douglas is specialist in different areas including child & adolescent psychotherapy, Gestalt Therapy, Psychoanalytic Psychotherapy with a strong interest in DMM Attachment informed therapy.
+Clinical Psychologist and Psychoanalytic Psychotherapist, Mee Hee Douglas is specialist in child and adolescent psychotherapy, Gestalt Therapy, and Psychoanalytic Psychotherapy with a strong interest in DMM Attachment informed therapy.

-Psychologist Elizabeth Margules has a passion for working with young people, children & families, & specialises in the use of narrative therapy, cognitive behaviour therapy, & counselling to address a host of issues including anxiety, depression, trauma, mental health & social issues.
+Psychologist Elizabeth Margules has a passion for working with young people, children & families and specialises in the use of narrative therapy, cognitive behaviour therapy and counselling to address a host of issues including anxiety, depression, trauma, mental health and social issues.

 Depression hits us all at some time.
 It can result from shock, grief, loss, loneliness, hurt, trauma and many other causes including nutritional or biochemical imbalances and toxins.
 Our psychologists take time to find out more about the causes and symptoms of depression you are experiencing, which may include an integrative approach (if you wish) to help you find the most effective way forward.